 What Are the Anchor Places in Quad Cities?

-Davenport, Moline, and Rock Island are the primary cities within Quad Cities, each offering unique characteristics and amenities.
+Davenport, Moline, and Rock Island are the primary cities within Quad Cities, each offering clear local differences and amenities.

 - Davenport: Known for its vibrant arts scene and educational institutions.